sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 ![]({{ site.url }}{{ site.baseurl }}/images/Sales Forecasting/ACF & PACF 2 (Differenced).png)

 As we can see, the ACF and PACF show a rapid decline in correlation as lags increase.
 Again, this suggests our new time series is stationary.

+Like the title of this section suggests, it's finally time to look at some "traditional" time series models.